 - There is not a set date for when visitors can return.
 Although the Stay-at-Home order from the county has been extended until May 22, it does not necessarily mean that visitors will be allowed back on May 23.
 But discussions are underway, and the progress of the state to control the virus over the next few weeks will likely dictate where we go from here.

 - There IS at least one case on Hatteras Island.
 The Island Free Press received multiple confirmed reports from trusted sources that at least one of the 15 cases is from a Hatteras Island resident.
 We posted this fact after hearing from a number of folks who were hopeful that our island, due to its inherent isolation, was completely safe, and we could be less guarded.
 This is unfortunately not the case.

 Granted, there are rumors about more cases on the island, but knowing that COVID-19 has already occurred south of the bridge is more than enough reason take any and all precautions as needed.
-And we will not post more information about additional cases until we can confirm them as a verifiable fact, while keeping the patient’s privacy.

 - Just to reiterate – We really do want our visitors and owners back, and hatred is NOT the norm.
 We had to post a story on Tuesday about someone who had apparently left fliers on vehicles with out-of-town license plates stating that they should leave the island immediately.
 It was supposedly signed from “The people who actually live here,” but I promise, this ugly human being does not speak for everyone.